Entry 987 - Entry 1,024

 It's interesting how the thing we cling to, regardless of what side of the scale it resides on, becomes the thing we attach to until we release ourselves from the grip we first put ourselves in.

 An easy example can be with food.
-You absolutely love cake to the point where you eat it everyday.
-Pretty soon all you eat is cake and nothing else.
+You absolutely love cake to the point where you eat it every day.
+Pretty soon, all you eat is cake and nothing else.
 No vegetables.
 No fruit.
 Just cake.
 You start to notice your health is going down the drain.
-You also notice your brain feels hazier without the proper nutrition, but you cannot let go of the cake because you're attached to it.
-It is what you cling to.
-However until you let go of that which you cling and return to a healthy balance, that imbalance of food will be reflected in your body and eventually, in other ways as well.

-If that already didn't make sense, they say to trust God, that his love will prevail in the end but then at the same time, hold the contradicting belief that Satan wins a majority of souls to hell for eternity.
-Apparently the Redeemer has a time limit of when he can save, and if you don't get the heaven card on earth, you're screwed because he won't save you after that.
-I "love" how religion ties up God with an illusion such as time, as if the story already wasn't illogical enough.
-How the "hell" is God supposed to be victorious if he loses a majority of people to hell and a feeble thing such as temporary linear time successfully thwarts God's will to save everyone by forcing God into a small window in which God can save?
+If that already didn't make sense, they say to trust God, that His love will prevail in the end, but then at the same time, hold the contradicting belief that Satan wins a majority of souls to hell for eternity.
+Apparently, the Redeemer has a time limit of when He can save, and if you don't get the heaven card on Earth, you're screwed because He won't save you after that.

-How did it go from what the Jews primarily believed in where everyone eventually goes to heaven, to the majority of people will burn for eternity if they don't believe a certain way within the time frame of their lives on earth?
-Why would Jesus say that the shepherd will go out of his way to save the one lost sheep but then numerous Christians have the audacity to give rise to a fear based doctrine that Jesus can actually only save the one lost sheep and not a majority of the sheep?
+How did it go from what the Jews primarily believed, where everyone eventually goes to heaven, to the majority of people burning for eternity if they don't believe a certain way within the timeframe of their lives on Earth?
+Why would Jesus say that the shepherd will go out of his way to save the one lost sheep, but then numerous Christians have the audacity to give rise to a fear-based doctrine that Jesus can actually only save the one lost sheep and not a majority of the sheep?
 That sounds like a defeated gospel to me.
 How does that sound like the victorious gospel???

-You point out that you think we shouldn't be spending their hard earned donations on their million dollar homes in these expensive neighborhoods and instead, should be giving it to the poor and those in need, and then you become the problem.
-If you want an expensive home then go make your own money.
-If you are receiving donations where people are expecting that money to be used to help the poor, the help the poor or those in need.
+You point out that you think they shouldn't be spending their hard-earned donations on their million-dollar homes in these expensive neighborhoods and instead should be giving it to the poor and those in need, and then you become the problem.
+If you want an expensive home, then go make your own money.
+If you are receiving donations where people are expecting that money to be used to help the poor, then help the poor or those in need.

 That when you meet them